AnnulusGames/MagicTween/README.md

 ## Overview

-Magic Tween is a high-performance tweening library implemented in Unity Entity Component System (ECS).
+Magic Tween is a high-performance tweening library implemented with Unity Entity Component System (ECS).

 In addition to powerful tweening functionality compatible with traditional components, it also offers even higher-performance APIs for ECS.